Vallejo Resilient Neighborhood

 Water: Roofwater was diverted into swales where feasible to reduce runoff and help recharge groundwater, and each yard was sheet mulched to improve the water-holding capacity of the soil and reduce moisture loss to evaporation.

 Sustainable Landscaping and Food Production: The homes incorporated fruit trees and shrubs along with an assortment of edible perennials, herbs and pollinator plants.
 The varieties of plants were strategically chosen to provide diversity across the homes and produce a varied crop of food to be shared between the neighbors.
 Two raised bed vegetable gardens were constructed from reclaimed wood to provide growing space for annuals on top of hardscape, wine barrels were added to house smaller fruit trees on top of paved areas, and edible perennial vines were used to maximize growing area in a small space.
+In an effort to maximize both the use of space and the increase temperature regulation, we also used fruit-producing vines that will grow along the already existing fence.

 Below is a list of some of the plant varieties used across the homes in Growing Together.